 - Using the four large jars, collect samples of water from four difference sources.
 Good sources to use might be tap water, bottled water, rain water, or water from creeks, ponds, rivers, or even the ocean.

-- Use a strip of masking tape and a marker to label each jar so that you will know the source of the water.
+- Using the masking tape and a marker, label each jar so that you will be able to easily identify the source of the water.

 - Open each filter and examine it through the magnifying glass.
 Discuss the filters with your child.
 Which filter is the most discolored?
 Which filter caught the most particles?
 Did any of the samples leave a colored residue on the filter?

-You can show your child that water can be polluted even if the pollution is not dramatically visible.
+Help your child understand that water can be polluted even if the pollution is not dramatically visible.

 What You Need: